hutnerr/godot-playground/README.md

+This project is currently on hold until I complete college.
+I intend to do a full rewrite when I'm done and switch the language from GDScript to C#.

 ## Overview
 This is a place for me to experiment, learn, and create modular Godot solutions in isolation.
 The idea is:
 1. Select a topic to research and learn about